Ronald Plasterk

-Education and science
+Education and scientific career

-Plasterk attended highschool at the gymnasium (school) Sint Janscollege in The Hague between 1969 and 1975.
+Plasterk was born in The Hague, and he attended the Sint Janscollege secondary school at gymnasium level between 1969 and 1975.
 He then studied biology at the Leiden University and economics at the University of Amsterdam.
-During this period he wrote for the student newspaper.
+During this period, he wrote for the student newspaper and served as treasurer of the Augustinus student association.
 In 1981, he obtained an MSc degree Cum Laude in biology.
 He obtained his propaedeutic diploma in economics in the same year.
-In 1984, he was awarded a PhD degree in mathematics and the natural sciences at Leiden University for his thesis "Inversion of the G segment of bacteriophage Mu: analysis of a genetic switch".
-His study focused on transposon sequences in DNA.
-While being a doctoral researcher between 1981 and 1984, Plasterk also was a member of the Leiden city council for the Labour Party.
+From 1981 to 1984 he worked as a researcher at the biomedical institute of Leiden University before earning his PhD degree in mathematics and natural science in 1984.
+He did genetic research into flatworms for his thesis entitled "Inversion of the G segment of bacteriophage Mu: analysis of a genetic switch".